"Helping People Keep Their Passion and Independence"

 Whether you are dealing with Limb Loss, Lupus, Stroke, Cancer, PTSD, depression or other health obstacles, each survivor faces a unique set of challenges and losses, and each of us copes with them in his or her own way.
 However, the warmth, acceptance and emotional support that Clasp Life offers can often be the key to uncovering the hidden strengths many survivors possess.

-Clasp Life assist in finding the resources, guidance and equipment needed to allow survivors to help themselves create meaningful lives after trauma or health related changes.
+We, at Clasp Life, assist in finding the resources, guidance and equipment needed to allow survivors to help themselves create meaningful lives after trauma or health related changes.
 We offer a hand up not a hand out.